 The fair can connect all the waves of cultural emigration and reflect the processes of today's "tamizdat", its language, trends and themes.

-Berlin, once a popular haven for Russian intellectuals in the twentieth century, is today remembering its significant Russian past and giving new refugees of the twenty-first century a sense of this continuity and a surprising sense of belonging in the local cultural space.
+Berlin, a popular haven for Russian intellectuals in the twentieth century, is today recalling its significant Russian past and allowing new refugees of the twenty-first century to experience this continuity and, in a surprising way, feel like they belong in the local cultural space. *"Das war ein Vorspiel nur, dort, wo man Bücher // Verbrennt, verbrennt man auch am Ende Menschen" Heinrich Heine, "Almansor", 1821

 Scroll to Top